DinoChiesa/Edge-Runload-Proxy/README.md

 The imports are similar to the extract functions; the imports run before the call and get only the context as a parameter, and not the response.
-In contrast, the extract functions run after the call returns, and get three arguments: payload (objet), headers (Array of strings), and context (object).
+In contrast, the extract functions run after the call returns, and get three arguments: payload (object), headers (Array of strings), and context (object).
 Both import and extract functions implicitly inject values into the context via their return values: whatever you return from those functions is stuffed into a named property on